-Business entities are not permitted to place their foreign assets at the disposal of third parties normally resident in South Africa, without the specific prior approval of the Financial Surveillance Department (i.e. the sale in Rand or foreign currency of legally held foreign assets, gifts, donations and loans to other South African residents or the creation of 'loop structures').
+Business entities are not permitted to place their foreign assets at the disposal of third parties normally resident in South Africa, without the specific prior approval of the Financial Surveillance Department (i.e. the sale in Rand or foreign currency of legally held foreign assets, gifts, donations.